 - pale or blue-colored skin

-Most food allergy symptoms occur within two hours of eating the allergen and often they start within minutes.
-(19)
+Most food allergy symptoms occur within two hours of eating the allergen, and often they start within minutes.

 Food Intolerance Test

-According to research published in Allergy, Asthma & Clinical Immunology, the greatest potential risk of these types of tests is that a person with a true IgE-mediated food allergy, who is at a significant risk for life-threatening anaphylaxis, may very well not have elevated levels of specific IgG to their particular allergen and may be inappropriately advised to reintroduce this potentially deadly allergen into into their diet.
-(23)
+According to research published in Allergy, Asthma & Clinical Immunology, the greatest potential risk of these types of tests is that a person with a true IgE-mediated food allergy, who is at a significant risk for life-threatening anaphylaxis, may very well not have elevated levels of specific IgG to her particular allergen and may be inappropriately advised to reintroduce this potentially deadly allergen into into the diet.

-Instead of depending on self-diagnosis or unproven tests, see an allergist who will begin by conducting a thorough medical history.
-An allergist will commonly follow a medical history by a combination of tests that will give him enough information to provide a diagnosis.
+Instead of depending on self-diagnosis or unproven tests, see an allergist, who will begin by conducting a thorough medical history.
+An allergist will commonly follow a medical history with a combination of tests that will give him enough information to provide a diagnosis.
 These tests may include a skin trick test, blood test, oral food challenge and food elimination diet.
-(24)

 1. GAPS Diet